AidanShirey/fly/README.md

 Link to mammoth.js: https://github.com/mwilliamson/mammoth.js/

-# Link to Github Page
+# How to use
+This service is hosted via Github Pages, and can be accessed with the link below.

 https://aidanshirey.github.io/fly/

 # Q & A